-There are currently 20 names in this directory
+There are 20 names in this directory beginning with the letter L.

 A device attached to certain connectors that permits uncoupling and separation of connector halves by a pull on a wire or cable.